US court dismisses lawsuit against Emcure over Covid-19 vaccine | Law-Order

 A US Court has dismissed a lawsuit filed by HDT Bio Corp against Pune-based Emcure Pharmaceuticals.

-A Federal court in Seattle, Washington, has dismissed the lawsuit lawsuit filed by HDT against Gennova Biopharmaceuticals, a unit of Emcure, regarding Covid-19 vaccine technology.
+A Federal court in Seattle, Washington, has dismissed the lawsuit lawsuit filed by HDT against Emcure regarding Covid-19 vaccine technology.
 HDT had named Emcure as a party in the suit, alleging non-payment of royalties and demanded a compensation of at least USD 950 million.
 When contacted a company spokesperson said, ''The ruling vindicates our stand''.

 Emcure had contended in the court that the lawsuit was illegitimate and brought by HDT to compensate for its business shortcomings.